 In 1851, the yacht America passed 15 British competitors, finishing several minutes ahead of the fleet to win the "Hundred-Guinea" Cup.
 This was deeply embarrassing to the British sponsors.
 Queen Victoria was watching the race.
 When she was told that an American boat had won, she asked who was in second place.
 The race was such a trouncing that she was told, "Madam, there is no second."
 The prize was renamed America's Cup in the winner's honor, and remained in American hands continuously for the next 132 years.
 It has never returned to Great Britain.

 Because of their need for speed, fishermen of the Banks had a keen interest in the Cup races.
-In the 1920 contest, Shamrock IV was working one of Thomas Lipton's many attempts to win the Cup, this time from the yacht Resolute.
+In the 1920 contest, Shamrock IV was representing the fourth of Thomas Lipton's five attempts to win the Cup, this time from the yacht Resolute.
 Several of the races were postponed because of a 23-mph "gale" and high seas.
 The Nova Scotians scoffed at this: those conditions were the same seas the North Atlantic fishermen sailed every day!
 The seed was planted for the International Fishermen's Series.

 A group of Halifax businessmen sent an invitation to Gloucester,